Armaly/nonAlphaNumericRemover/README.md

 # nonAlphaNumericRemover

-Removes non alphanumerics from text files and outputs them into another text file.
+Removes non alphanumerics from text files and outputs them into another text file using Golang.